Rayngjx/SPMGroup7/README.md

 ## Database Setup

-1. Make sure PostgreSQL is installed and running
+1. Make sure you have set up your Supabase project and database and its up and running
 2. Run Prisma migrations:
    ```bash
    npx prisma db pull